Get the FREE one-click dictionary software for Windows

 - unfold, spread, open

-See also: distribute, distributed
+See also: distribute, distributed, string

 Type of: arrange, circulate, distribute, grow, part, pass around, pass on, separate, set up, split, spread, turn, undo